servicecatalog/documentation/README.md

 * [Marketplace Owner's Guide](Development/oscm-doc-user/resources/manuals/integration/en/MPOwner.pdf): A PDF manual for marketplace owners describing how to administrate and customize marketplaces in OSCM.
 * [Amazon Web Services Integration](Development/oscm-app-aws/doc/en/AWSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual servers controlled by the Amazon Elastic Compute Cloud Web service through services in OSCM.
 * [OpenStack Integration](Development/oscm-app-openstack/doc/en/OSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by OpenStack through services in OSCM.
+* [VMware vSphere Integration](Development/oscm-app-vmware/doc/en/VMWareIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by VMware vSphere services in OSCM.
 * [Online Help](Development/oscm-doc-user/resources/help/en/helpcontent_webif.htm/): Online help pages describing how to work with the administration portal of OSCM.
 The online help is intended for and available to everybody working with the administration portal.

 The documents are updated every week.